Marwan-lord/my-vim-config/README.md

 # my-vim-config
-A minimal vim config with simple shortcut keys used for rust
+A minimal vim config with simple shortcut keys used for rust. fast, simple, less than 100 lines.

 - lsp support
 - fuzzy finder
 - nord theme